Chart Color Schemes

 Cowra is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

 Cowra's population is approximately 9,207 as of November 2025.
-This figure represents a decrease of 66 people since the 2021 Census, which recorded a population of 9,273.
-The decrease was inferred from the estimated resident population of 9,141 in June 2024 and an additional 59 validated new addresses since the Census date.
-This results in a population density of 38 persons per square kilometer.
-Over the past decade, Cowra has shown resilient growth patterns with a compound annual growth rate of -0.1%, outperforming the SA3 area.
-Overseas migration was the primary driver of population gains during this period.
+This figure represents a decrease of 66 people from the 2021 Census population of 9,273, indicating a 0.7% decrease.
+The estimated resident population of Cowra was 9,141 in June 2024, with an additional 59 validated new addresses since the Census date contributing to this change.
+This results in a population density ratio of 38 persons per square kilometer.
+Over the past decade, Cowra has shown resilience with a compound annual growth rate of -0.1%, outperforming its SA3 area.
+Overseas migration was the primary driver of population growth during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, Cowra is expected to grow by approximately 856 persons to 2041, with an increase of around 8.6% in total over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas from these aggregations for the years 2032 to 2041.
+Based on projected demographic shifts, Cowra is expected to experience population growth just below Australia's non-metropolitan median, increasing by approximately 856 persons to reach a total of 9,712 by 2041, reflecting an 8.6% increase over the 17-year period.

 Frequently Asked Questions - Population